denny-dang/spring-22-labs/lab-6/Readme.md

 However, you can think of how we can use MySQL here to store data and bring in our learnings from previous labs and Assignment 1.

 ### Deploying via Docker
-Like lab-5, we divide our working directory into two folders - `generator` and `worker` where each folder is in accordance with the coontainer that we will be running using Docker.
-Both of these will have their seperate `requirements.txt` file and `Dockerfile`.
+We create a folder called `app` that stores both our Python files.
+We also have our `requirements.txt` file and `Dockerfile`.

 #### Docker setup for Generator